-The third primary component of a direct working relationship.
+The third component of the Structure of a direct working relationship.
 It is the neutral process of monitoring progress and measuring results.
 Authority (with Limitations) and Responsibility (with Expectations) are the other primary (and secondary) components.
 Accountability is also one of the six coreprocesses (see Process).

 See Repentance & Amends

 The first component of the Structure of a direct working relationship.
-Authority at any level in (the organization) is always limited by the person or group who is delegating authority to others.
-In the Relationship Model™ the Circle of Authority includes Authorization, Resources and Competencies.
+Authority at any level in the Organization is always limited by the person or group who is delegating authority to others.
+In The Relationship Model™ the Circle of Authority includes Authorization, Resources and Competencies.
 Power, when used in a positive sense, is synonymous with authority.

-The name given to the value system on the continuum of behaviours related to the use of authority.
-With this value system “might is right” and obedience produces rewards.
-An Authoritarian value system can result in abuse of power and harm to healthy relationships.
+The name given to the behaviour which is on the continuum of behaviours, and is related to the use of authority.
+With this behaviour system “might is right” and obedience produces rewards.
+An Authoritarian behaviour can result in abuse of power and harm to relationships.

 The groups of people whom the members, through the Board of Directors, choose to serve.
 Beneficiary groups may be described by their type and by their geographical location.
 Direct Beneficiaries are distinguished from Stakeholders who are indirect Beneficiaries of the Mission.